MicrosoftDocs/azure-docs/articles/search/search-what-is-azure-search.md

 Azure Cognitive Search ([formerly known as "Azure Search"](whats-new.md#new-service-name)) is a cloud search service that gives developers APIs and tools for building a rich search experience over private, heterogeneous content in web, mobile, and enterprise applications.

-Search is foundational to any app that surfaces content to users, with common scenarios including catalog or document search, e-commerce sites, or knowledge mining for data science.
-The APIs and architecture of Cognitive Search simplify the task of adding information retrieval to new and existing solutions.
+Search is foundational to any app that surfaces content to users, with common scenarios including catalog or document search, e-commerce site search, or knowledge mining for data science.
+The APIs and architecture of Cognitive Search simplify the task of adding sophisticated information retrieval to any solution.

 A search service has the following components:

 + Search engine for full text search
 + Persistent storage of user-owned indexed content
 + APIs for indexing and querying content
-+ Optional [AI-based enrichments](cognitive-search-concept-intro.md), creating searchable content out of images, raw text, application files
++ Optional [AI-based enrichments](cognitive-search-concept-intro.md), creating searchable content out of images, raw unstructured text, application files
-+ Optional integration with other Azure services for data, machine learning/AI, and security
++ Optional integration with other Azure services for data, machine learning/AI, monitoring, and security
 + Optional implementation of [semantic search (preview)](semantic-search-overview.md) for improved relevance

 Architecturally, a search service sits in between the external data stores that contain your un-indexed data, and your client app that sends query requests to a search index and handles the response.